elliealbertson/predicting_medicare_vbp/README.md

 Value-based purchasing programs can incentivize higher quality health care at a lower cost.

-This project used the `keras` library in Python to develop a deep learning model to predict hospital participation in a Medicare value-based purchasing program from the Centers for Medicare and Medicaid Services (CMS), and used Streamlit to publisih an app interface.
+This project used the `keras` library in Python to develop a deep learning model to predict hospital participation in a Medicare value-based purchasing program from the Centers for Medicare and Medicaid Services (CMS), and used Streamlit to publish an app interface.

 Key steps in this project: